-- documenting the process using a visual diary
+- Documenting your process using a visual diary

-All students will need to purchase a visual diary for presentation of their work.
-A3 size is preferred, preferably with plastic pockets.
-Basic materials should also include sketchbooks and graphite pencils for drawing and sketching ideas.
+All students will need to purchase a visual diary to show the art process in the development of the ideas.
+The most commonly used sizes are A3 or A4.
+This will depend on personal preference.
+Basic materials should also include graphite pencils for drawing and sketching ideas.

-A camera or phone for taking photos is recommended.
+A camera or phone for taking photos is highly recommended.

 Things to think about

-Both Units are divided into a theory and a practical component.
-Students should have the skills to develop a good command of writing using art vocabulary.
-Planning and time management skills are especially important in managing the workload of Art Units 1 and 2.
+Units 1 and 2 Art are divided into a theoretical and practical component.
+As well as having the skills to make your own artwork, you should have the writing skills to respond to artworks using art vocabulary.
+Planning and time management skills are especially important in managing the workload.

 Things you can do now